yast/yast.github.io/README.md

 Since the source code if spread over several repositories following an organization that (almost always) makes sense, there is no reason to centralize the documentation of that source code.
-So, unlike the (deprecated) yast-doc repository, the plan is not to offer a central source of information, but a starting point that aggregates links to the sources of information (whenever are they maintained by the developers) in a way that makes sense and is easy to digest for newcomers.
+Therefore the goal is not to offer a central source of information, but a starting point that aggregates links to the sources of information (whenever are they maintained by the developers) in a way that makes sense and is easy to digest for newcomers.

 Beside the files of the landing page itself, there is also a ```doc``` directory with documentation targeted to developers and that are related to the project as